scverse/anndata/docs/concatenation.rst

 .. note::

-    This section is currently under construction.
-There will be more here in the future.
+    This section is currently a draft.

-`AnnData` objects can be combined via a composition of two operations: concatenation and merging.
+With function :func:`~anndata.concat`, `AnnData` objects can be combined via a composition of two operations: concatenation and merging.

-Concatenation is when we will keep all sub elements of each object to be combined, and stack these elements in an ordered way.
+* Concatenation is when we keep all sub elements of each object, and stack these elements in an ordered way.
-Merging is combining a set of collections into one resulting collection which contains elements from the inputs.
+* Merging is combining a set of collections into one resulting collection which contains elements from the objects.

-AnnData objects are combined using the function `ad.concat`.
-Here we'll look at how this function combines anndata objects using concatenation and merging.

 Concatenation
 -------------

-This is essentially stacking anndata objects.
 Let's start off with an example:

     >>> import scanpy as sc, anndata as ad, numpy as np, pandas as pd
     >>> from anndata._core.merge import concat